Jhea427/Hello-World/README.md

 # Hello-World
 Repository-
 New to this field of work.
-Find it intersting due to the level of challange and ablility to be creative.
+Challanging to say the least, it is rewarding to have the ablility to be creative.